jbcodeforce/big-data-tenant-analytics/docs/design.md

 * user added, user deleted
 * user login, user logoff, user session timeoff
 * jobSubmitted, jobTerminated, jobCancelled

-* Data elements to consider: number of server, data size
 * Concentrates those events into kinesis streams: companies, jobs
 * Keep data for 24 hours
-* Move data for long term persistence to S3, bucket per companies
+* Move data for long term persistence to S3, one bucket per companies

-* Use Sagemaker to develop a decision tree or random forest model to score risk of customer churn.
-The training set will be created by simulator so we can build a decision tree
-* Deploy the model as sagemaker hosted service and integrate it into an agent that listening to events from jobs, users, tenant topics and score the risk of churn.
-Implement a Kinesis streams analytics with the logic of
+### Business entities

+* We define Tenant as part of the tenant manager microservice, which will be considered as company in the risk scoring domain
+* Job is the entity to present big data batch processing.

 ## EKS cluster creation and solution deployment

-The microservices are deploy to EKS.
-We could have added Kafka as a middleware, deployed in EKS with the Strimzi operator, but the goal is to integrate with Kinesis Data Streams.
+The microservices are deployed to EKS.
+We could have added Kafka as a middleware, deployed in EKS with the Strimzi operator, but the goal of this demonstration is to integrate with Kinesis Data Streams and Kinesis Data Analytics.

-The following diagram illustrates the target deployment:

 ## [Kinesis Data Streams](https://aws.amazon.com/kinesis/data-analytics/)